wuertele/Drupal-Deployer/README.txt

   subdirectory structure.

 - Goto Administer > Site building > Modules to install this module.

+- For maximum comfort, goto Administer > Content management  > Units and setup site-wide list of enabled units.
+This will save you lot of time, because each MVF instance will use globally enabled units as a base.

 - Create or edit content types and start adding Measured Value Fields.
   Note, that you need to have some units provided by the Units module for